WaterSpirit-6x8

 • Intention and Breath (Chi)

-• Breath (Chi) and Spirit (Spirit is defined as emanating in the eyes and aura of a great warrior
+• Breath (Chi) and Spirit (Spirit as emanating in the eyes and aura of a great warrior

 • Spirit and Movements